tav/gitfund/mvp/app/page/help.md

 ### How do I change my password?

 We use a passwordless system to authenticate users on the site.
-When you want to sign in, we'll send you an email that contains a special authorised link.
+When you want to sign in, we'll send you an email that contains a special authorized link.

 ### How do I cancel my donation/sponsorship?